Guru1034/react-newsfeed/README.md

 # NewsFeedReact

-A simple react app showing news articles from an external data source.
+A simple react app showing news articles fetched from an external public news API.
-Various categories can be selected and keyword can be searched to fetch articles.
+Various categories can be selected to see relevant news.
+Keyword search is also supported.
-Clicking on news article card will open the news in new tab.
+Clicking on a news article will open the news in new tab.